 The best way to understand your prospect pain or need is to ask them questions which will help you determine whether the prospect is the best fit for your product.

-- Do you have any challenges with your current solution that would consider you to change?
+- Do you face any challenges with your current solution that you would like to change?

 - How long have you had this challenge?
 What made you decide to solve this problem now?

 - What is driving your interest in our solution?